tobyhodges/probable-enigma/episodes/02-being-fair.md

 questions:
 - "How to get more value from your own data?"
 - "What are the FAIR guidelines?"
-- "Why being FAIR matters?"
+- "Why does being FAIR matter?"
 objectives:
 - "Recognize typical issues that prevent data re-use"
 - "Understand FAIR principles"